iamtonysoft/erd-collections/README.md

 This repository contains a list of Entity Relationship Diagrams the XML File can be open using this link https://www.draw.io

-List of Diagrams :
+List of Diagrams

-eCommerce
+# eCommerce
+- Customers
+- Orders
+- OrderStatusCode
+- OrderItems
+- OrderItemStatusCode
+- Shipments
+- ShipmentItems
+- Invoices
+- InvoiceStatusCode
+- Payments
+- Products
--
+- ProductTypes

-Blog
+# Blog
 - Users
 - Blogs
 - BlogEntries